revanthv64/jumbotial_replenishment_planner_assignment/README.md

 7. **Productionization**

-   * Move the notebook logic into modular Python files and expose the planner through a Streamlit dashboard/API for operational use.
+   * Move the notebook logic into modular Python files

+8. **Dashboard**
+   * make a better streamlit dashboard for operational use

 Overall, the current solution prioritizes **clarity, traceability, and a deterministic replenishment calculation** while leaving room for more advanced optimization and forecasting.